proddata/crate/docs/sql/statements/create-table.rst

 ``unassigned.node_left.delayed_timeout``
 ----------------------------------------

-Delay the :ref:`allocation <glossary-shard-allocation>` of replica shards which have become unassigned because a node has left.
+Delay the :ref:`allocation <gloss-shard-allocation>` of replica shards which have become unassigned because a node has left.
 It defaults to ``1m`` to give a node time to restart completely (which can take some time when the node has lots of shards).
 Setting the timeout to ``0`` will start allocation